MxpleSticks/Bee-Swarm-Smart-Notification/README.md

 - Open the script in VSCode for editing or running.
 - Update the Tesseract path in the script if necessary (line 13).
 - **Adjust OCR Coordinates (if needed)**: On **line 488** in the `detection_loop` method, the script uses `ImageGrab.grab(bbox=(1300, 675, 1820, 1080))` to capture the bottom-right corner of the screen.
 If the game text appears elsewhere (e.g., due to a larger monitor), modify these coordinates to match the area where *Bee Swarm Simulator* displays event and item text.
 You can test coordinates by taking a screenshot and checking pixel values with an image editor.
+- **Configure Hotkeys for Natro Macro Compatibility**: If using Natro Macro, ensure the hotkeys for starting/stopping detection (default: F7 and F8) do not conflict with Natro Macro’s hotkeys.
+Adjust them in the script’s settings tab or on lines 39–40 in the `config` dictionary.

 ### 6. Run the Application
 - In VSCode, open a terminal (Terminal > New Terminal) and navigate to the folder containing the script: